cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

   use this construct for updating maps by insertion of or replacement with actual `undefined` member values; `undefined` as a member value on the left-hand-side map stays untouched though.
+  This exception is similar to the one JSON Merge Patch {{-merge}} makes for `null` values, which are however much more commonly used and therefore more problematic.

 * If both left-hand side and right-hand side are one of the string types (not necessarily the same), the bytes of the left-hand side